Complex and Adaptive Dynamical Systems: A Primer: Generalized Random Graphs

-\subsection{Distribution of component sizes}
+\subsection{Distribution of Component Sizes}

-\underline{\bf Absence of closed loops}\\ We consider here a network below the percolation transition and are interested in the distribution of the sizes of the individual subclusters.
-The calculations will depend crucially on the fact that the generalized random graphs considered here do not have significant clustering nor any closed loops. \begin{quotation}

-\underline{\sl Closed loops}\\ A set of edges linking vertices is called a closed loop of length $n$. \end{quotation} In physics jargon, all finite components are {\sl tree-like}.
-The number of closed loops of length 3 corresponds to the clustering coefficient $C$, {\it viz} to the probability that two of your friends are also friends of each other.
-For random networks $C=[\av{k^2}-\av{k}]^2/(z^3N)$, see Eq.\ (\ref{networks1_crg}), tends to zero as $N\to\infty$.
+\runinhead {The Absence of Closed Loops} We consider here a network below the percolation transition and are interested in the distribution of the sizes of the individual subclusters.
+The calculations will crucially depend on the fact that the generalized random graphs considered here do not have {any} significant clustering nor any closed loops. \begin{quotation} {\it Closed Loops.\enspace} A set of edges linking vertices is called a closed loop of length $n$. \end{quotation} In physics jargon, all finite components are {\sl tree-like}.
+The number of closed loops of length 3 corresponds to the clustering coefficient $C$, viz to the probability that two of your friends are also friends of each other.
+For random networks $C=[\av{k^2}-\av{k}]^2/(z^3N)$, see Eq.~(\ref{networks1_crg}), tends to zero as $N\to\infty$.

-\underline{\bf Generating function for the size distribution of components}\\ We define by
+\runinhead{Generating Function for the Size Distribution of Components} We define by

-the generating function that generates the distribution of cluster sizes which contain a given vertex $j$ which is linked to a specific incoming edge, see Fig.\ \ref{network_sum_components}.
+the generating function that generates the distribution of cluster sizes {containing} a given vertex $j$, which is linked to a specific incoming edge, see Fig.~\ref{network_sum_components}.
 That is, $h_m^{(1)}$ is the probability that the such-defined cluster contains $m$ nodes.

-\underline{\bf Self-consistency condition for $H_1(x)$}\\ We note \begin{enumerate} \item The first vertex $j$ belongs to the subcluster with probability 1, its generating function is $x$. \item The probability that the vertex $j$ has $k$ outgoing stubs is $q_k$. \item At every stub outgoing from vertex $j$ there is a subcluster. \item The total number of vertices consists of those generated by $H_1(x)$ plus the starting vertex. \end{enumerate} The number of outgoing edges $k$ from vertex $j$ is described by the distribution function $q_k$, see Eq.\ (\ref{networks1_def_q_k}).
-The total size of the $k$ clusters is generated by $[H_1(x)]^k$, as a consequence of the multiplication property of generating functions discussed in section \ref{networks1_generating function}.
+\runinhead{Self-Consistency Condition for $\textit{\textbf{H}}_1\textit{\textbf{(x)}}$} We note {the following:} \begin{enumerate} \item The first\enlargethispage{6pt} vertex $j$ belongs to the subcluster with probability 1, its generating function is $x$. \item The probability that the vertex $j$ has $k$ outgoing stubs is $q_k$. \item At every stub outgoing from vertex $j$ there is a subcluster. \item The total number of vertices consists of those generated by $H_1(x)$ plus the starting vertex. \end{enumerate} The number of outgoing edges $k$ from vertex $j$ is described by the distribution function $q_k$, see Eq.~(\ref{networks1_def_q_k}).
+The total size of the $k$ clusters is generated by $[H_1(x)]^k$, as a consequence of the multiplication property of generating functions discussed in Sect.~\ref{networks1_generating function}.
 The self-consistency equation for the total number of vertices reachable is then